HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 5 Best Cream Paint Colours: Benjamin Moore

 5. Benjamin Moore Ballet White OC 9

 Ballet White is a fabulous neutral.
 It’s the least creamy of the bunch as it’s yellow-cream base is GREATLY grounded by a lovely beige-gray blend.
-So, if you find that some of the above colours are a touch too warm for you – this might hit the spot!
-Its neutral base calms things down and is almost greige in comparison to the above colours, giving it a warm, but more neutral look.
+So, if you find that some of the above colors are a touch too warm for you – this might hit the spot!
+Its neutral base calms things down and is almost greige in comparison to the above colors, giving it a warm, but more neutral look.

 Benjamin Moore Ballet White, stucco and brick fireplace with oak or fir wood flooring.
 Gray Cashmere kitchen.
 Kylie M INteriors Edesign, online paint color advice blog and consulting